philippemnoel/whist-FFmpeg/README.md

 ## Publishing

-For every push to `main`, for instance when we pull the latest changes from upstream or if we make changes to FFmpeg and merge to `main`, the shared version of FFmpeg on Windows, macOS and Linux Ubuntu will be built and published to AWS S3, via the GitHub Actions workflow `.github/workflows/build-and-publish-ffmpeg.yml`, from where the Fractal protocol retrieves its libraries.
-The newly-uploaded FFmpeg libraries and headers will be automatically deployed with the next `fractal/fractal` update.
-Note that not all header files are needed; see the YAML workflow for which ones the Fractal Protocol uses. **Only stable changes should make it to `main`.**
+For every push to `main`, for instance when we pull the latest changes from upstream or if we make changes to FFmpeg and merge to `main`, the shared version of FFmpeg on Windows, macOS and Linux Ubuntu will be built and published to AWS S3, via the GitHub Actions workflow `.github/workflows/build-and-publish-ffmpeg.yml`, from where the Whist protocol retrieves its libraries.
+The newly-uploaded FFmpeg libraries and headers will be automatically deployed with the next `whisthq/whist` update.
+Note that not all header files are needed; see the YAML workflow for which ones the Whist Protocol uses. **Only stable changes should make it to `main`.**

-See the Changelog above for the list of changes on top of the public version of FFmpeg that are incorporated in our internal Fractal version of FFmpeg.
+See the Changelog above for the list of changes on top of the public version of FFmpeg that are incorporated in our internal Whist version of FFmpeg.

 ---